HealthSamurai/documentation/modules-1/smartbox/background-information/considerations-for-testing-with-inferno-onc.md

 * S3 account & bucket should be prepared as Aidbox uploads exported data to the bucket
 * Aidbox should be configured as a [zen-project](https://docs.aidbox.app/aidbox-configuration/aidbox-zen-lang-project)
-* In minimum approach there should be defined endpoints for your SMART API.
-Consider using as a drat the prepared [ONC Inferno tests ready zen-project](https://github.com/Aidbox/aidbox-project-samples/blob/main/aidbox-project-samples/onc/smart.edn)

 #### TLS for HTTP